JMousqueton/ransomware.live/README.md

 Do **not** use it for unauthorized access to systems or data.
 The maintainers take no responsibility for misuse of the code.

+This project is only the parsing and scraping, not the website.

 ---

 ## 🤝 Contributing